AdobeDocs/workfront.en/help/quicksilver/maestro/records/connect-records.md

 * Maestro operational records
 * Maestro operational records to taxonomy records
-* Maestro taxonomy records
-* Maestro operational records and objects from another application.
+* Maestro operational records and objects from other applications.

   The following applications and object types are currently supported: